Are We a Good Fit? (FAQ)

 If you meet these criteria and are ready to invest in a focused, collaborative project, let’s talk about your next release.
 The first step is always a Free Clarity Call, where we’ll map out what you’re looking for and determine if it’s the right fit for both of us.

-I charge a flat fee, not recordings royalties — unless we enter a long-term creative relationship where a mix makes more sense for both of us.
+Most of the time, I charge a flat fee, not recordings royalties — unless we enter a long-term creative relationship where a mix makes more sense for both of us.

 If we just develop the song consultatively, no songwriting credit or royalties are involved — that’s part of the standard process.